Optional M.2 SATA Installation¶

 Any hardware damage incurred during this procedure is not covered by the hardware warranty.

-pfSense® software must be reinstalled on the M.2 SATA drive.
-By default, the M.2 SATA drive will then be the first drive recognized by pfSense software.
+pfSense® Plus software must be reinstalled on the M.2 SATA drive.
+By default, the M.2 SATA drive will then be the first drive recognized by pfSense® Plus software.

-The SG-2100 has one slot capable of installing an optional M.2 SATA drive.
+The Netgate 2100 has one slot capable of installing an optional M.2 SATA drive.

 The connector is for a 2242 (22mm x 42mm) M.2 SATA only.

-The 42mm standoff cannot be moved without disconnecting the processor’s thermal paste from the heat sink.
+The 42mm standoff cannot be moved without disconnecting the thermal paste between the processor and the heat sink.
 This is not supported and may void the warranty.

 Turn system upright and carefully remove the cover.
 Set the cover off to the side and keep it upright so the top is not scratched.
 Identify where the M.2 SATA drive slot is located and remove the screw from the standoff.

-If the standoff turns as you try to remove the screw, hold the standoff with a fine pair of needle-nosed pliers.
+If the standoff turns while attempting to remove the screw, hold the standoff with a fine pair of needle-nosed pliers.

 After the screw has been removed, insert the M.2 SATA drive into the slot at about a 30° angle.